-- Always fill up the dishwasher and washing machine.
-Half-load cycles use much more than half the water and energy of a full load.
+- Make sure that the dishwasher or washing machine is completely full before turning it on, and avoid using the half load setting.
+Half-load cycles use much more than half the energy and water of a full load.